tysonmote/octopress/source/past-work/index.markdown

 # Design

-I created the following projects while earning my BFA in Art and Design and CalPoly in San Luis Obispo, California.
+I created the following projects while earning my BFA in Art and Design at CalPoly in San Luis Obispo, California.

 <div class="cols">